felixfischer/alfred-uitmuntend/README.md

 ## Installation

+- clone this repository
-- install the workflow by running `npm install` in the repository folder
+- run `npm install` in the repository folder
+- after the install script has run you can delete the repo folder

 ## Usage